ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 4. Select an existing **Host** from the list or you can **Create new host** to map to the volume.
     1. If you choose to create a new host, then enter the new **Host name**, **Host NQN** and click **Create host**.
 The new Host is added to the beginning of the list.
     1. Select the newly created **Host** from the list.
 5. Click **Map**.
-When mapping completes successfully, the number of hosts mapped to the volume will be displayed in the **Mapped Hosts** column.
+When mapping completes successfully, the number of hosts that are mapped to the volume is displayed in the **Mapped Hosts** column.

 ### Expand block volume size from list view page
 {: #sds-expand-block-volume-size-from-list-view-page}
 {: ui}

-To increase the block volume provisioned size from the list view page, complete the following steps.
+To increase the block volume-provisioned size from the list view page, complete the following steps.

 1. In the **Volume** list view page, locate the volume and click the `options` icon at the end of the volume row to open a list of options.
 3. Click **Expand volume**.